-In addition, the successful applicant may be offered professional work experience, in the year of the award, as mutually arranged.
+The successful applicant may be offered professional work experience in the year of the award, as mutually arranged.

 - be an Australian Citizen or have permanent resident status

-- have completed a minimum of 8 USQ courses
+- have completed a minimum of 8 USQ study units

 - be enrolled in a minimum of 3 study units in each of Semester 1 and Semester 2